camgunz/pysylva/doc/src/failures.md

-[Errors are values](https://blog.golang.org/errors-are-values); we would go so far as to not call them "errors"--which are *mistakes*--but rather "failures", which are a *lack of success*.
+[Errors are values](https://blog.golang.org/errors-are-values); we would go so far as to not call them "errors"--which are *mistakes*--but rather "failures", which are *the absence of success*.
 Sylva knows what is and isn't valid Sylva and is thus qualified to judge errors there (say at lex or parse time), but is too polite to say what is or isn't a mistake in an application's behavior.
 To that end, it provides facilities to group results into successes or failures:

 ```sylva
 req sys